wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (2) One vote only may be exercised for each principal unit and only those who voted on the motion under [section 97][123] or [98][124] are entitled to vote.

-    (3) For the motion to pass by ordinary resolution where a poll is requested, 50% of the ownership interest represented by those voting must vote in favour of the motion.
+    (3) For the motion to pass by ordinary resolution where a poll is requested, a majority of the ownership interest represented by those voting must vote in favour of the motion.

     (4) For the motion to pass by special resolution where a poll is requested, 75% of the ownership interest represented by those voting must vote in favour of the motion.

     (5) The result of any poll is the resolution of the general meeting.

+    Section 100(3): amended, on 5 December 2013, by [section 12][343] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 101 How matters at general meeting of body corporate decided